-In 2010, Saint Louis University graduate student Anne Marie Carroll conceived the idea for Allies for Inclusion: The Ability Exhibit.
-The innovative project has evolved each semester as new groups of students enroll in Disability in Higher Education and Society, a course taught by Karen A. Myers, Ph.D.
+In 2010, Saint Louis University graduate student Anne Marie Carroll conceived the idea for Allies for Inclusion: The Ability Exhibit while taking the course Disability in Higher Education and Society taught by Karen Myers, Ph.D., now Professor Emerita.
+The innovative project has evolved each semester as new groups of students enroll in Disability in Higher Education and Society.

-The Ability Institute houses Allies for Inclusion: the Ability Exhibit, the Ability Ally Initiative international workshop, and the Ability Allies in Action Pre-Kindergarten-Eighth Grade Curriculum.
+The Ability Institute houses Allies for Inclusion: The Ability Exhibit, the Ability Ally Initiative workshop, and the Ability Allies in Action Pre-Kindergarten-Fifth Grade Curriculum.

 The Ability Exhibit team is the proud recipient of the ACPA's 2013 Student Involvement Program of the Year and the Jesuit Association of Student Personnel Administrators’ 2012 Ignatian Medal for Outstanding Campus Program.
 It also received national recognition at the 2011 American College Personnel Association’s College Student Educators International annual convention.

-Christine Luebbert is responsible for the marketing and execution of Allies for Inclusion: The Ability Exhibit and the Ability Ally Initiative workshop, marketing for Ability Allies in Action: Pre-Kindergarten-Eighth Grade Curriculum, and expansion of The Ability Institute’s programs into corporate and global markets.
-She joined The Ability Institute’s team in February 2018 and brings over 20 years of administrative and grantsmanship experience to this role.
-Luebbert has a Master’s in Health Administration and is completing her Ph.D. in Higher Education Administration.
+Mark Pousson is responsible for overseeing the operation of Allies for Inclusion: The Ability Exhibit and the Ability Ally Initiative workshop, marketing for Ability Allies in Action: Pre-Kindergarten-Fifth Grade Curriculum, and expansion of the Ability Institute’s programs into elementary, secondary, and post-secondary educational institutions, corporate and global markets.
+He has been affiliated with the Ability Institute since 2015 and brings over 20 years of clinical and student affairs experience to this role.
+Mark is on faculty in the School of Education’s Higher Education Administration program and is the faculty liaison for the Ability Institute.
+Mark’s terminal degree is a Ph.D. in Higher Education Administration.

 Diane Richter, Ph.D.